4elta/recon/README.md

 * `en`: English
 * `de`: Deutsch

-The analyzer can print its results in Markdown, JSON or CSV.
+The analyzer can print its results in Markdown, JSON, CSV or Typst.
 If you need the analysis in a markup format other than Markdown, just [pipe](https://en.wikipedia.org/wiki/Pipeline_(Unix)) the output of the analyzer to [`pandoc`](https://pandoc.org/) and you are good to go.
 Below is an example of a conversion to `docx`: